Clinical Microbiology Short Essay Question And Answers

 Mycetoma Synonyms:

-• Madhura foot as it was first described from Madurai South India.
+• Madhura foot it was first described in Madurai South India.

 • Madhuramycosis.